Every 15 minutes someone in Ireland hears the words ‘You have cancer’.

 Cancer rates are rising but so too are survival rates.
 This year an estimated 40,000 people across the country will be diagnosed with cancer.
 At the same time there are more than 165,000 people living with and beyond cancer.

 Cancer has touched every family in every community in Ireland.
 Cancer Week Ireland is about opening up a national conversation about cancer and for communities and organisations, large and small, to be part of that conversation this September.

-Cancer Week Ireland is taking place between Monday, September 25th and Sunday, October 1st and hopes to inspire every community to take part.
+Cancer Week Ireland is taking place from Monday 28 September to Sunday 4 October 2020 and hopes to inspire every community to take part.